• samradelie a year ago

 From my understanding after a quick search, it is the standard.
 If any package requires me to figure out a manual build process after installing it, to get it to work, I simply do not use it.

-• alluro2 6 months ago
+• alluro2 a year ago

 Dockview is phenomenal, and congrats to @mathuo on a great project - I've recently thoroughly tested 6-7 available libraries in this category, and dockview is certainly in the top.
 GH is also very active and well maintained.